flyteorg/flytesnacks/docs/contribute.rst

    Follow the :ref:`env_setup` guide to get your development environment ready.

-The ``flytesnacks`` repo examples live in the ``cookbook`` directory, and are organized as
+The ``flytesnacks`` repo examples live in the ``examples`` directory, where each subdirectory contains a self-contained flyte project that covers a particular feature, integration, or use case.
-follows:

 .. code-block::

-   cookbook
-   ├── core          # User Guide Basics features
-   ├── deployment    # User Guide Production Config guides ├── remote_access # User Guide Remote Access guides
-   ├── testing       # User Guide Testing guides
-   ├── case_studies  # Tutorials live here
-   └── integrations  # Integrations live here
+   examples
+   ├── README.md
+   ├── airflow_plugin
+   ├── athena_plugin
+   ├── aws_batch_plugin
+   ├── basics
+   ├── bigquery_plugin
+   ...

 .. important::